rfbaylon/Philosophy-Notes/Genres/Analytic/Language/Language and Power.md

 "Words are not tools, but we give children language, pens, and notebooks as we give workers shovels and pickaxes...
 Language is not life; it gives orders" [[A Thousand Plateaus]], 76

 ## What is a Major Language
 A Major language is one by which maintains an arborescent model of linguistics; there maintains one master signifier which remains the locus and origin of language.
-For [[Chomsky]], this would be [[Universal Grammar]].
+For [[Chomsky]], this would be Universal Grammar (See [[Universal Grammar vs Behaviorism]]).

 ## What is a Minor Language